ElvisWang2010/WROFE-2025/README.md

 ---

----

 | ![Bottom Chassis](https://github.com/user-attachments/assets/925e56d0-8333-46a9-b433-a4e84bd4fb91) |
 |:--:|
 | **Bottom Chassis** |

-As mentioned in the Chassis section, this base chassis securely houses the battery and part of the servo motor.
+As mentioned in the [Chassis](#chassis) section, this base chassis securely houses the battery, part of the servo motor, and the expansion board.

 ---